decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 !!! info "Blockchain Download"

-	Decrediton needs to download a full copy of the Decred blockchain before it can be used.
-This means that a large download must be completed and a large amount of storage space must be be available on the PC where Decrediton is intalled.
+	Without SPV enabled, Decrediton needs to download a full copy of the Decred blockchain before it can be used.
+This means that a large download must be completed and a large amount of storage space must be be available on the device where Decrediton is installed.
+You can check the current size of all serialized blocks via [dcrdata charts](https://explorer.dcrdata.org/charts#blockchain-size).
+The total size of Decrediton will be bigger, since additional wallet data is stored on your device.

-	At the end of May 2018 the Decred blockchain was 3.3GB.

 ---